Social media paints picture of racist ‘professional school shooter’

 - “I am going to kill law enforcement one day they go after the good people.”

 In September, a YouTube user going by Nikolas Cruz posted a comment to a vlogger’s YouTube page, saying, “Im going to be a professional school shooter.”
-A law enforcement official confirms the FBI received a report about the post, one of two threat reports the agency received about Cruz.
+A law enforcement official confirms the FBI received a report about the post.

+A law enforcement official told CNN earlier Thursday the FBI had received two reports regarding potential threats from the shooter.

+But later Thursday, a separate law enforcement official said authorities believe they only received one report, regarding the comment on YouTube.
+The investigation is in its early stages, the source said, and information could change as leads are investigated.

 On his Instagram page, Cruz posted a photo of a shotgun.
 In another photo he brandishes what appears to be a BB gun.
 In other pictures, he is covering his face with a kerchief and brandishing long knives.